Xaskii213/912783hasdb/README.md

-# DragonClient Module Manager
+# DragonWare Module Manager

-A small **web app** to manage pvp style modules of DragonClient.
+A small **web app** to manage pvp style modules of DragonWare.

 ---